-The Authority's 2019 budget reflects expected growth of export loads at 12.3%, as plastic resin production by the petrochemical industry continues to ramp up, and import loads are forecast up 8.0% on the strength of transpacific services.
-Steel tonnage is expected to increase by 11% in 2019, while general cargo growth is projected at 7%.
+The Authority's 2020 budget reflects expected growth of container export loads at 8%, as plastic resin production by the petrochemical industry continues to ramp up, and import loads are forecast up 1%.
+Steel tonnage is expected to decrease by 10% in 2020, while general cargo growth is projected at 6%.